Outages & SafetyHurricane Preparation

 - Avoid small sheds or partial shelters such as pavilions.

-- Stay at least a few feet away from open windows, sinks, toilets, tubs, showers, electric boxes and outlets and appliances.
+- Stay at least a few feet away from open windows, sinks, toilets, tubs, and showers.

 - Avoid washing your hands, taking a shower or a bath.
 Electricity from lightning is always dangerous.

 - Avoid using regular telephones or electrical appliances except in an emergency.
 Cell or cordless phones, not connected to the building’s wiring, are safe to use.

 - Stay away from tall things such as trees, fences, telephone poles or power lines.
 They attract lightning.

 - If you are swimming, fishing or boating and there are clouds, dark skies and distant rumbles of thunder or flashes of lightning, get to land immediately and seek shelter.